MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ### Update environment variables

-[Update the environment variables](faq.md#update-environment-variables) that hold the client ID and secret as shown in the following table.
-You can store the client secret either in plain text in the **Command Center - Client Secret** environment variable (not recommended) or create store the client secret in Azure Key Vault and reference it in the **Command Center - Client Azure Secret** environment variable (recommended).
+[Update the environment variables](faq.md#update-environment-variables) that hold the client ID and secret, as shown in the following table.
+You can store the client secret either in plain text in the **Command Center - Client Secret** environment variable (not recommended) or store the client secret in Azure Key Vault and reference it in the **Command Center - Client Azure Secret** environment variable (recommended).
 Review the required permissions to [use Azure Key Vault secrets in environment variables](/powerapps/maker/data-platform/environmentvariables#use-azure-key-vault-secrets-preview).

 >[!NOTE]
 > The flow using this environment variable is configured with a condition to expect either the Command Center - Client Secret or the Command Center - Client Azure Secret environment variable.
 It is not necessary to edit the flow or command center application to work with Azure Key Vault.